arenaxr/arena-docs/content/overview/dev-guide.md

 ## Create a box and observe

-Now, let us create a very simple Python program in the scene <b>example</b>, under the [username you defined the first time you entered the arena](/content/overview/user-guide.html#arena-username).
+Now, let us create a very simple Python program in the scene <b>example</b>, under the [username you defined the first time you entered the ARENA](/content/overview/user-guide.html#arena-username).
 Start by opening the scene in your browser and notice it is empty, with default environment settings.

 {% include alert type="note" content="
-Open the <b>example</b> scene under your arena username by entering the following URL in your browser: ```http://arenaxr.org/<your-username>/example```
+Open the <b>example</b> scene under your ARENA username by entering the following URL in your browser: ```http://arenaxr.org/<your-username>/example```
 "%}

 Copy the python script below, and paste it into a ```box.py``` file.
 After saving the file, execute the script (e.g. ```python3 box.py```; make sure you installed the [python library](/content/python/) first).